 We’ll also pass through the Drake Passage, connecting the southern Atlantic and Pacific oceans, on our way to Antarctica.
 Notorious among early polar explorers, this sea passage is still a unique voyage that few experience.
 Here, the warm water from the north meets the cold, less salty water from the south, making the ocean particularly nutrient-rich and the nutritional base for the unique marine life found here.

 The last great wilderness left on Earth with no permanent human inhabitants, Antarctica today is totally dedicated to scientific research.
 Simple words can’t quite convey the feeling of glimpsing Antarctica’s shores for the first time, much less stepping onto them, and this is sure to be an unforgettable memory.
-Unforgettable Moment: We’ll spend seven incredible days cruising channels and passageways surrounded by the Antarctic Peninsula’s rugged, glacier-covered islands and rugged landmasses.
+Unforgettable Moment: We’ll spend seven incredible days exploring channels and passageways surrounded by the Antarctic Peninsula’s rugged, glacier-covered islands and rugged landmasses.

 Legendary travelers were drawn here in spite of the stark and inhospitable surroundings.
 Roald Amundsen and Robert Scott famously raced to the South Pole in 1911 (Amundsen’s expedition beat Scott’s by 33 days), but perhaps the most famous explorer is Ernest Shackleton, leader of a crew that set off to cross the White Continent in 1914.